-- These guidelines are meant to help students who intend to take courses at other Universities, both abroad and in the US, and to transfer credit towards their History major or minor.
+- These guidelines are meant to help students who intend to take courses at other Universities, both abroad and in the US, and to transfer credit toward their History major or minor.
 They are also designed to help the Dean’s offices of the College and SFS and the Office of Global Education in advising students who plan to take courses away from Georgetown.
 Finally, they are intended for the use of Faculty members in the History Department who are asked to approve the transfer of credits for specific courses.
-These guidelines apply to courses taken abroad, to courses taken by students transfering to Georgetown, and to transfer summer courses.
+These guidelines apply to courses taken abroad, to courses taken by students transferring to Georgetown, and to transfer summer courses.

 - The History Department encourages study abroad opportunities for students in University-approved programs.
 The Department will be flexible in approving courses taken abroad, including at institutions and in countries where academic life and traditions may be very different from Georgetown’s.
 At the same time, the integrity of the History major program requires that general guidelines be observed.

-- Students can transfer a maximum of four courses numbered 100 or above (for a maximum of twelve credits) towards the History major in the College.
+- Students can transfer a maximum of four courses numbered 100 or above (for a maximum of twelve credits) toward the History major in the College.
 At least five courses numbered 100 or above (for fifteen credits) must be taken at Georgetown.

 - For the History minor no more than two courses numbered 100 or above (for a maximum of six credits) can be transferred.
 Moreover, at least three of the six courses required for the minor have to be taken at Georgetown; therefore, students with six AP credits for both European and World History who wish to count those credits as part of a History minor can only transfer History credits for one course taken abroad or at other universities.

-- Students wishing to obtain transfer credit towards the History major or minor must consult the Director of Undergraduate Studies (DUS) in the History Department before they leave Georgetown and provide all available information about the courses they intend to take.
-Students should keep in mind that often it is impossible to evaluate the actual content and level of courses based on the information available from catalogues, and that therefore preliminary approval cannot be definitive.
+- Students wishing to obtain transfer credit toward the History major or minor must consult the Director of Undergraduate Studies (DUS) in the History Department before they leave Georgetown and provide all available information about the courses they intend to take.
+Students should keep in mind that often it is impossible to evaluate the actual content and level of courses based on the information available from catalogs and that therefore preliminary approval cannot be definitive.

 - The Department will only evaluate courses that have been accepted by Georgetown University for transfer credit.
 The Department’s decision is on whether to accept the credits for the major or minor, not whether the credits should be counted at all.

 - On their return, students should contact the DUS and provide materials on the courses they took.
 The DUS will evaluate the materials and make a decision.
 In some cases, the DUS may also ask Faculty members whose expertise most closely matches the subject of the courses to approve the credit transfer.
-The DUS will then inform the student and fill the required forms.
+The DUS will then inform the student and fill out the required forms.
 All requests will be answered in a timely fashion.